Living and Working in the UK as an Australian

-Whether you fancy working in London, the UK’s buzzing multicultural capital, or you love the idea of discovering Britain’s scenic rural side, Australians receive a warm welcome and generally find the shared language, sense of humour and culture makes it easy to settle in.
-The weather on the other hand?
-That can take some getting used to!
+Whether you fancy working in London, the UK’s buzzing multicultural capital, or you love the idea of discovering Britain’s scenic rural side, Australians generally find the shared language, sense of humour and culture makes it easy to settle in.

 Before you go on and read, you might also find it useful to check out our guide to healthcare in the UK.

 How to get a working visa in the UK

 Depending on your age and situation, there are a range of UK visas that will allow you to work in the UK.
 Full UK immigration details and application forms can be found on the UK government site.

 Australian citizens with a British grandparent born in the UK may be able to apply for an Ancestry visa.
 This allows you to live and work in the UK for up to 5 years, after which you can either apply for a visa extension or the right to permanent residence.